 I agree, With the Tokina 10-17 you dont need the 1.4. converter.
 You can zoom in and out.
 And I woud suggest the minidome and get as close as possible.
 Cheers.

 Jump to content

 I am from Holland and started making UW pictures in the early 70ties, using a self-built perspex housing with a Pentax camera inside, and a perspex housed flash.
+And...it worked!
 Then I bought the fabulous Rolleimarin with the Rolleiflex 3.5. f, which became my good companion for many years.
 This camera was ideal for close-up shots, in particular fish portraits.
-I then switched to a Hugy systeem (Hugymarin) with a Mamya 645 that allowed me to use wide-angle Secor lenses.
-Finally I ended up with the digital stuff: NikonD80/D90/D7000 in Ikelite housings, using mostly the Tokina wide angle 10-17 and 12-24 lenses.
-A great advantage of the digital camera's was that one could shoot hundreds of pictures during a single dive, while with an analog camera in the 6X6 format this was only 24 shots.
-With a succes ratio of 1:10 for UW pictures, this of course meant many more nice pictures during a diving trip.
+Later I switched to a Hugy systeem (Hugymarin) with a Mamya 645 that allowed me to use wide-angle Secor lenses.
+Finally I ended up with the digital stuff: NikonD80/D90/D7000/D7100 in Ikelite housings, using mostly the Tokina fish eye10-17 fish eye.
+Recently, I bought the Olympus EPL5 with a Panasonic 8 mm fish eye in an Olympus housing as a back up for my Nikon/Ikelite system.

-Favourite diving spots: the 'Isles d'Or' in the French Mediterranean, the Red Sea, Borneo, and (more recently) the Bahama's.
+Favourite diving spots: the 'Isles d'Or' in the French Mediterranean, the Red Sea, Borneo, and the Bahama's.